arodr967/DeckOfCards/README.md

 ### How to compile and link files for execution ###

-Please use the following to compile (this will work on any OS:
+Please use the following to compile (this will work on any OS):

 __gcc DeckOfCards_A3_main.c DeckOfCards_A3_deck.c DeckOfCards_A3.h__